TomB30/camp-manager/ROADMAP.md

 - [ ] Search and filter functionality
   - Search children by name
   - Filter events by type
-  - Filter team by role
+  - Filter staff by role
   - Filter rooms by type

 - [ ] Advanced calendar features